Owen Farnworth

-Owen Farnworth (born 11 February 1999) is a professional rugby league footballer who plays as a prop for the Oldham RLFC in the RFL Championship.
+Owen Farnworth (born 11 February 1999) is a professional rugby league footballer who plays as a for Oldham in the RFL Championship.

-Playing Career
+Playing career

 Widnes Vikings

 In 2017 he made his Super League début for Widnes against the Leeds Rhinos.

 Oldham RLFC

 On 17 Oct 2023 it was confirmed that he would join Oldham RLFC for the 2024 season on a 2-year deal.